OC Cavy Haven Home About OC Cavy Haven How can you help Adopt a gionea pig Donate Cavy Care News & Events

 Pellets

-• Pellets - We prefer Oxbow Cavy Cuisine or Kleenmama's Hayloft Timothy Choice Pellets for adults or Oxbow Cavy Performance for pigs under 1 year.
-Most guinea pig pellets on the market are alfalfa-based.
-Excess calcium is not recommended for older guinea pigs.
+- Pellets – preferably timothy hay based.
+We prefer Oxbow Cavy Cuisine for adults or Oxbow Cavy Performance for pigs under 1 year.

 Fresh Foods -This is not a complete list, but is a good starting point.
 Provide a variety of fresh foods daily that are high in vitamin C and low in calcium and oxalic acid.
 You should provide 1 cup daily per pig or fresh foods.
 Only small quantities of fruit should be given daily.
 Vitamin C data for a selection of foods is provided at Seagull's.